hydpy-dev/hydpy/hydpy/docs/development.rst

 -----------------------

-After installing HydPy through executing the `setup.py` module with the argument `install`, the module :mod:`~hydpy.tests.test_everything` is executed as well.
+After installing HydPy through executing the `setup.py` module with the argument `install`, the module |test_everything| is executed as well.
 The first task of the latter module is to perform all `conventional` unit tests.
-Therefore, all modules within the package :mod:`~hydpy.tests` named 'unittests_*.py' are evaluated based on the unit testing framework :mod:`unittest` of Pythons standard library.
-Each new HydPy module should be complemented by a corresponding unittest file, testing its functionality thoroughly.
+Therefore, all modules within the package |tests| named 'unittests_*.py' are evaluated based on the unit testing framework
+|unittest| of Pythons standard library.
+Each new HydPy module should
+be complemented by a corresponding unittest file, testing its functionality thoroughly.
 Just write test classes in each unittest file.
-These are evaluated automatically by module :mod:`~hydpy.tests.test_everything`.
+These are evaluated automatically by module |test_everything|.
 Let each class name  start with 'Test', a consecutive number, and a description of the functionality to be testet.
-Each test class must inherit from :class:`~unittest.TestCase`, allowing for using its assert methods.
+Each test class must inherit from
+|unittest.TestCase|, allowing for using its assert methods.
+Last but not
-Last but not least, add the different test methods.
+least, add the different test methods.
 Again, each name should start with 'test' and a consecutive number, but this time in lower case letters separated by underscores.
-By way of example, consider a snipplet of the test class for the initialization of :class:`~hydpy.core.timetools.Date` objects:
+By way of example, consider a snipplet of the test class for the initialization of |Date| objects:

     >>> import unittest
     >>> import datetime